Coderaman-tech/Strivers-SDE-Sheet-Challenge/Heaps/Readme.md

 # 2. Top K Frequent Elements
 First create map which contains unique element of the array and its count in array then put all key value pair in max heap.
 After that insert first k element of priority queue in our result.

+# 3. Merge k Sorted Arrays
+Iterate through all the arrays and push in min heap.And then pop element one by one from the heap and store in our final result array.